The Rise of Software as a Service (SaaS)

 The nature of SaaS means that it has attracted certain sectors of the business world more than others, with startups launching in certain niches.
 Remote teams are a particular feature of businesses with a SaaS focus.
-In addition, major IT protagonists such as Microsoft and Adobe have diversified and moved into the SaaS marketplace to satisfy customer requirements.
+In addition, major IT protagonists such as Microsoft and Adobe have diversified and moved into the SaaS marketplace to satisfy their customer requirements.

 As well as fulfilling customer needs, SaaS applications have also enabled companies to gain new insights on all aspects of their organization.
 Not only are they able to manage external relationships more effectively, but businesses can also gain insights into every aspect of their workplace - from project management to employee engagement.

-In 2015, the five biggest functional markets for cloud apps were:
+In 2019, the five biggest functional markets for cloud apps were:

 Notably, Microsoft’s year-over-year enterprise SaaS revenue growth was a staggering 47.8% between 2016 and 2017, which contributed to them catapulting ahead of Salesforce as the global leader in 2016.